 2021 LEPC Meeting Schedule

-The Miami County Local Emergency Planning Committee announces the following proposed meeting dates for the calendar year 2020:
+The Miami County Local Emergency Planning Committee announces the following meeting dates for the calendar year 2021:

 Thursday, January 7

 Meetings will occur at 4:00 P.M. at the Miami County Communication Center, 210 Marybill Drive, Troy, OH 45373